guitarvydas/programmingsimplicity-observations-sampler/manuscript/call-return-spaghetti.md

 #### Requirements

-1. Components have an input queue, onto which incoming events are placed.[^fn9]
+- All Components have an input queue, onto which incoming events are placed.[^fn9]
-* Components cannot call one another.
+- Components cannot call one another.
-* Components are asynchronous.
+- Components are asynchronous.
-* A Dispatcher routine decides which Component will run and in what order[^fn10].
+- A Dispatcher routine decides which Component will run and in what order[^fn10].
-* Components are ready if they have events in their input queues.
+- Components are ready if they have events in their input queues.
-* Components consume one input event and produce as many output events[^fn11] as necessary in reaction to the input event.
+- Components consume one input event and produce as many output events[^fn11] as necessary in reaction to the input event.
-* Components perform a co-routine[^fn12] dance with the Dispatcher.
+- Components perform a co-routine[^fn12] dance with the Dispatcher.
 When a Component has processed a single event to completion, the the Component yields to the Dispatcher.
 The Dispatcher decides which Component will run next.[^fn13] Components do not decide on the order of dispatching (as with call-return based code) nor can Components rely on any certain dispatching order.[^fn14]
-* Events and data contained in events, are immutable.
+- Events and data contained in events, are immutable.
-* If a Component sends one event to multiple receivers, it must lock the routing wire.[^fn15]
+- If a Component sends one event to multiple receivers, it must lock the routing wire.[^fn15]

 In addition,

-* Components have no parameters,  Send()[^fn16] is used instead.
+- Components have no parameters,  Send()[^fn16] is used instead.
-* Components have no return values.
+- Components have no return values.
 Send() is used instead.
-* There is no syntax for exceptions[^fn17].
+- There is no syntax for exceptions[^fn17].
 Send() is used instead.

 #### Using Threads